Techtonica/curriculum/deploying/deploying.md

 ### Challenge

-Students can try to do this other thing.
+Try to do this other thing.

 ### Check for Understanding

-Have students summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess their understanding.
+Summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess understanding.